edeaster/edeaster.github.io/_posts/2019-06-13-Visualizing-Garmin-GPS-Data-R.md

 	<p>On Garmin Connect you can download individual GPS files.
 However, this requires going through
 	every single file since Garmin doesn't provide a aggregated download option.
 	For me, this was close to 800 in the past five years.
-For this project, it wasn't necessary to download the all the GPS data, but in a future post I will detail how this can be done.
-Instead, Garmin provides an option to download a csv file that contains summarized details for every activity.</p>
+For this project, it wasn't necessary to download the all the GPS data.
+Instead,
+	Garmin provides an option to download a csv file that contains summarized details for every activity.</p>

 	<p>This csv file contains columns for the name of the activity, distance, time and various metrics.